iknowjason/GHOSTSPlayground/README.md

 ### Elastic Search Linux Server

+As of July 2024, this automatically deploys a docker deployment of Elastic 8.9.1.
 The Elastic Search Linux server system includes Kibana and is built on an Ubuntu Linux 22.04 AMI automatically using ```user-data``` feature of AWS to bootstrap the services.
 The following local project files are important for customization:

 | File        | Description  |
 | ------------- |:-------------:|